waku-org/nwaku/docs/tutorial/nangang.md

 ./build/rpc_subscribe 8545
 ./build/rpc_subscribe 8546
 ./build/rpc_publish 8545 # enter your message in STDIN
-./build/rpc_query 8546 # enter your topic default is "foobar"
 ```

 You should see other node receive something.